FJrodafo/University/Cheat_sheets/Vercel/README.md

 📝  Deployed to production.
 Run `vercel --prod` to overwrite later (https://vercel.link/2F).
 💡  To change the domain or build command, go to https://vercel.com/fjrodafos-projects/fjrodafo/settings
 ```

+## Additional information

+This cheat sheet is available on GitHub Gist at https://gist.github.com/FJrodafo/9e646f258a863cb649b0e659700d299a

+Explore more gists by Francisco José Rodríguez Afonso at https://gist.github.com/FJrodafo

 <link rel="stylesheet" href="./../../README.css">
 <a class="scrollup" href="#top">&#x1F53C</a>